1.1 Glossary

 page control workset: A workset dedicated to hold Page Control Objects.

-protocol data unit (PDU): Information that is delivered as a unit among peer entities of a network and that may contain control information, address information, or data.
+protocol data unit (PDU): Information that is delivered as a unit among peer entities of a network and that can contain control information, address information, or data.
 For more information on remote procedure call (RPC)-specific PDUs, see [C706] section 12.

 S20: A protocol that is used by Microsoft NetMeeting for application-sharing.
 The S20 protocol was originally known as Share v2.0.